-Work placement and virtual work experience gives students an insight into their chosen career and the skills needed to improve their chances of making a successful job, apprenticeship or university applications in the future.
-Opportunities for both face to face and virtual work placements are advertised to all students in a variety of ways; email, social media, website, etc. Any student wishing to take up an opportunity should arrange a meeting with the Work Placement Officer to find out more information.
+Work placement and virtual work experience gives students an insight into their chosen career and the skills needed to improve their chances of making successful job, apprenticeship or university applications in the future.
+Opportunities for both face to face and virtual work placements are advertised to all students in a variety of ways; email, social media, website, etc. Any student wishing to take up an opportunity should arrange a meeting with the Work Placement and Employability Officer to find out more information.

 Students who have a work/industry placement module attached to their subject will have to undertake and evaluate a work placement as an integral part of their study programme.
 This requirement of work placement will count towards their final grade and it is imperative that all necessary hours are completed in line with the awarding body's guidance at the time.
-Students undertaking work/industry placement within their subject will be guided and supported by their teacher/s and the Work Placement Officer.
+Students undertaking work/industry placement within their subject will be guided and supported by their teacher/s and the Work Placement and Employability Officer.
+Please note, where students are undertaking work placement with young children or vulnerable adults a DBS will be required and is payable by the student.

 Students are encouraged to source their own placements, where possible, and should be proactive in communicating with the placement's point of contact prior to starting any hours.
-Before any work placement that takes place students need to contact the Work Placement Officer in plenty of time to ensure that all essential health and safety arrangements have been made and so employers and students fully understand their roles and responsibilities throughout the process.
+Before any work placement that takes place students need to contact the Work Placement and Employability Officer in plenty of time to ensure that all essential health and safety arrangements have been made and so employers and students fully understand their roles and responsibilities throughout the process.
 Parents/carers will be required to sign a consent form if the student is under 18 years of age.